diskoverdata/diskover-docs/source_files/software_activation.md

 python3 diskover_lic.py -g
 ```

->_Note:_ If you change the Elasticsearch host/ip or number of nodes in the ES cluster, you will need new license keys.
+>_Note:_ If your Elasticsearch cluser ID (unique id created at install) changes, you will need new license keys.

 ### License Key Locations